 Top Capital Budgeting Methods

-Capital budgeting methods are used to aid the decision-making process in Capital Budgeting and can be as non-discount cash flow methods which include Payback period etc and the discounted cash flow methods which includes the Net Present Value, profitability index and Internal Rate of Return.
+Capital budgeting methods are used to aid the decision-making process in Capital Budgeting and can be as non-discount cash flow methods which include the Payback period etc and the discounted cash flow methods which includes the Net Present Value, profitability index and Internal Rate of Return.

 Top Capital budgeting methods include –